ElisabethHuhn/bnr-blog-nerd-ranch-android/README.md

 entirely up to you.
 This lets you show your coding ability without being at a whiteboard or having someone look over your shoulder while you code.

+# Architecture Notes
+First off, I decided it would be easier to work with with a more standard Architecture so:
+* I added a viewModel for MVVM
+* And I hid retrofit behind a repository to hide the data source
+* I used flows to get the retrofit responses back to the view model
+* Initially I kept the idea of views, and converted the multiple Activity architecture to Fragments.
+  * I'm not exactly sure what I did wrong here, but I got wrapped around the axel trying to get the fragments to work, with the multiple retrofit calls stringing through callbacks
+  * I'm sure I could have eventually gotten it working, but I knew how much easier Compose is
+* So I lept to Compose, coroutines, and flows
+  * I ran into a bit of a gradle problem with compatibility between compose and kotlin
+  * But eventually got it sorted out.
+* I did a very small amount of prettifying the screen
+  * This is best left up to requirements/product
+  * Developer time is VERY expensive, and clients don't really want to pay for my straying outside of requirements
+  * So I left it there.

+I left much of the old (now unused) code in the repository just in case anyone was interested.
+Of course, this code should be refactored out:
+* In the controller package:
+  * All list classes
+    * FirstFragment
+    * PostAdapter
+    * PostListActivity
+    * PostViewHolder
+  * All post classes
+    * PostActivity
+    * SecondFragment
+  * Many of the LiveData variables used to get the retrofit data back to the Fragment UI can also be removed

+# Testing
+There are many types of tests:
+* Functional: Does the app do what it is supposed to
+* Performance: Does the app do what it is supposed to:
+  * fast enough
+  * with enough capacity
+* Accessibility: Is the app accessible to people from the disability community
+* Compatibility: Does the app work well on different devices and across API levels

+Functional are the most common.
+I did all the manual Functional testing that any developer should perform prior to passing code to QA Much of the Functional testing can be automated.
+For example:
+* Assuring that retrofit calls are still working as anticipated

 # Blog app
 We've begun to build an app to showcase all our amazing content from our blog.
 A user of our app should be able to: